Cardenaz/williamcardenas.com/content/posts/landau.md

 Which is the exact result presented in equation (3) in the paper.

 The $\gamma$ term is corresponding to the motion of the molecule's COM.
 However, the spectra does not depend on how the molecule is moving through space, and the motion is separable from internal motion, i.e., $\Psi = \Psi(r,R) \cdot \Psi_{CM}(C)$ and this is why Landau says that "of no further interest here, we ignore it."
+Nothing would change if we kept the term around for the next step, but recognizing this allows us to not carry around unnecessary baggage.

 ### Step 2 - Describe the molecule's rotation